Authing/Authing/README.md

 There's a huge amount of work to support all these languages, and IDaaS makes it easy because it has integrated all the technology stacks since it was born.
 </details>

+## Built With

+1. TypeScript - TypeScript is a superset of JavaScript that compiles to clean JavaScript output.
+1. Nest.js - A progressive Node.js framework.
+1. Vue.js - A JavaScript framework for building UI on the web.
+1. MongoDB - A NoSQL Database.
+1. GraphQL - A query language and execution engine tied to any backend service.
+1. Docker - Containers.
+1. RabbitMQ - Open source multi-protocol messaging broker.

 ## Why Authing

 - You built an awesome app and you want to add user authentication and authorization.
 Your users should be able to log in either with username/password or with their social accounts (Facebook, Twitter, and so on).
 You want to retrieve the user's profile after the login so you can customize the UI and apply your authorization policies.